 - K-12 In-School Projects: arts education projects in Pre-Kindergarten through 12th-grade school settings and partnerships between arts providers, teaching artists, and public schools.

 - Community-Based Learning Projects: arts education projects in community-based setting settings for discrete groups of learners that are open and accessible for public participation.

 Application Deadline: Not yet determined for 2021

-Who May Apply: Individual artists who permanently reside in Cortland, Herkimer, Madison, Oneida, Onondaga, or Oswego counties
+Who May Apply: Nonprofit organizations or individual artists who permanently reside in Cortland, Herkimer, Madison, Oneida, Onondaga, or Oswego counties.

-Match Requirement: There is no match requirement for this program.
-The grant will fund up to 100% of cash expenses.
+Match Requirement: 25% cash or in-kind match required.
+The grant will fund up to 75% of an applicant's total cash expenses.

 Project Period: January 1 – December 31, 2020

 Review the Program Guidelines